PhilipQuirke/SkyCombAnalystHelp/DroneDataPort.md

 ![USB C Cable](./Static/DroneDataUsbCable.png?raw=true "USB C Cable")

 After connecting the drone data port to your computer using the USB cable, you can access the drone internal memory stick just like another other memory stick.
+That is you can use your favourite file explorer tool to view and copy the files.

-For some drones, the memory stick will not appear on your computer until *after* you power on the drone.
+For some drones, the memory stick will not appear on your computer until *after* you power *on* the drone.

+After you have copied the files, remove the cable and remember to close the data port cover (in case your drone gets rained on later).

 ## Drone Data Files
 The naming of drone data files depends on your drone model and whether it has one or two cameras.